 - Punk Angel Detangler: This has Benzyl Alcohol and Phenoxyethanol listed as the second and third ingredients after water in the product, so it has proportionally a very large amount of these ingredients in it which is not great at all.
 It also has the preservative Benzyl Benzoate in it which is banned in the EU.
 I’d definitely avoid.

 - Punk Angel Shampoo: This has two fragrance ingredients in it which are banned in the EU – Benzyl Benzoate and Butylphenyl Methylpropional.
 It also has Cocamidopropyl Betaine and Phenoxyethanol.
 I’d definitely avoid.

 Sukin Kids :

-- Wes Wind Farm Gentle Conditioner: This has Phenoxyethanol and Benzyl Alcohol which I’d prefer weren’t there, but it has no synthetic fragrances.
-A much better ingredients list than some!
+- Wes Wind Farm Gentle Conditioner: This has Phenoxyethanol which is a no-go and Benzyl Alcohol which I’d prefer weren’t there, but it has no synthetic fragrances.
+Not one I’d use.